ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

   Constant Rate:
-  : The application expects to send/receive data at a constant rate after connection establishment.
+  : The application expects to send/receive data at a constant rate after Connection establishment.
 Delay and delay variation should be optimized at the expense of bandwidth efficiency.
 This implies that the Connection may fail if the desired rate cannot be maintained across the Path.
 A transport may interpret this capacity profile as preferring a circuit breaker